Skip to main content

 How Is Progress Measured and Validated?

-Monitoring the efficacy of peptide therapy on is a multi-faceted process that relies on a combination of advanced imaging and specific blood tests.
+Monitoring the efficacy of peptide therapy on bone health is a multi-faceted process that relies on a combination of advanced imaging and specific blood tests.
 This data-driven approach allows for the personalization of therapy and validates the patient’s subjective feelings of increased strength and well-being.

 • DXA Scans ∞ This is the clinical standard for measuring bone mineral density.
 A baseline scan is performed before therapy begins, and follow-up scans are typically conducted every 18 to 24 months to track progress.
 The key metrics are the T-score and Z-score for the lumbar spine and total hip.
 Long-term studies show that after an initial plateau, these scores begin to climb steadily, with one 10-year study reporting an average increase of 7% in the lumbar spine and 11% in the total hip.